TheNumbat/thenumbat.github.io/_posts/2018-07-25-Hot-Reloading-in-Exile.md

 However, supporting a secondary scripting language&mdash;or using one from the start&mdash;is not the only way to implement such a system.
 While rather more complicated, implementing the ability to reload code on a binary level allows one to make potentially deep changes to the entire source and have them appear instantly.
 Further, any language that can export C ABI compatible functions can be dynamically loaded in this manner, using good old-fashioned dynamic link libraries/shared objects.

 I used this technique to implement hot-reloading the full C++ source of [Exile](https://github.com/TheNumbat/exile).
-The system provides many benefits, such as fast and convenient gameplay iteration, a clear platform-specific code boundary, and centralized state, but it has required working around several caveats.
+The system provides many benefits, such as fast and convenient gameplay iteration, a clear platform-specific code boundary, and centralized state.
+This post focuses on the several caveats one must work around, but I have still found maintaining the system to be worthwhile and educational.

-<video src="../assets/reload.mp4" preload autoplay muted loop video style="max-width: 100%; margin: 0 auto;"></video>
+<video src="../assets/reload.mp4" preload autoplay muted loop style="max-width: 100%; margin: 0 auto;"></video>

 ## Structure